locationtech/geomesa/docs/user/cli/nailgun.rst

   it will bind to all host addresses, allowing unauthenticated connections from any client on the same network.

-When enabled, the Nailgun server will start automatically as needed, and will terminate after a period of inactivity (by default 30 minutes).
+When enabled, the Nailgun server will start automatically as needed, and will terminate after a period of inactivity (by default one hour).
 While it is running, the server will not pick up any classpath or environment changes.
 The :ref:`ng_command` subset of commands can be used to start, stop, and query the server status.

 The following environment variables control the behavior of the server, and can be configured in